 A Guide to Snowmobile Trails in Michigan

-- Marquette is home to a vast trail system, containing 6 groomed trails, and some of the best Pure Michigan snowfall you will find!
-With lodging options in close proximity to the trails and a plethora of dining options for fuel, including Michigan Made, you will see why Marquette should be on every snowmobiler’s radar.
+1. MarquetteMarquette is home to a vast trail system, containing six groomed trails and some of the best Pure Michigan snowfall you will find!
+With lodging options in close proximity to the trails and a plenty of dining options for fuel, you will see why Marquette should be on every snowmobiler’s radar.

-- Fittingly named Paradise, the city is a snowmobiler’s paradise with hundreds of miles of groomed snowmobile trails and recreational sports.
-Make the most of your winter getaway with visits to Tahquamenon Falls State Park (only TEN miles away!) and Whitefish Point Lighthouse!
+2. ParadiseFittingly named Paradise, the city is a snowmobiler’s paradise with hundreds of miles of groomed snowmobile trails and recreational sports.
+Make the most of your winter getaway with visits to Tahquamenon Falls State Park (only 10 miles away!) and Whitefish Point Lighthouse!

 3. MunisingNamed a top winter family getaway, Munising is the “Snowmobile Capital of the Midwest!”
 Alger County’s groomed snowmobile trial system includes 10 trails and covers 300 miles.
 Not only are the trails vast, they are incredibly scenic with gorgeous forests covered in fresh snowfall.
 The area also provides plenty of lodging options for an extended winter getaway.

-The stunning Sault St. Marie is home to over 100 miles of snowmobile trails that connect riders to Newberry, Paradise, Strongs, Pickford, Cedarville AND St. Ignace for an unforgettable eastern Upper Peninsula adventure.
+The stunning Sault Ste.
+Marie is home to over 100 miles of snowmobile trails that connect riders to Newberry, Paradise, Strongs, Pickford, Cedarville AND St. Ignace for an unforgettable eastern Upper Peninsula adventure.
 The city is also home to Michigan’s premier snowmobile race, International 500 at the 1-500 Snowmobile Race Track.

 Snowmobiling in Gaylord Michigan is perfect because of its location in Northern Lower Michigan’s Snowbelt.
 The area averages over 180 inches of snowfall annually making for some of the best snowmobiling conditions you can find.
 In addition to fluffy lake-effect snowfall, you can choose from more than a dozen Gaylord-area lodging options to enjoy days on the trail.

-- Cadillac has a vast trail system with over 200 miles of groomed trails.
+6. CadillacCadillac has a vast trail system with over 200 miles of groomed trails.
 The trail system connects north and south, perfect for days on the sled.
 Trails include the White Pine Trail at Fred Meijer White Pine Trail State Park.
 The linear trail is 92 miles long with an 88-mile section open from Cadillac to Grand Rapids.